-Industria (the "Fund") is managed in accordance with the strategy for key indicators with an absolute approach ("KPI Strategy (Absolute)"), which considers the greenhouse gas intensity (GHG).
-The "key indicator" measures the weighted average intensity of greenhouse gas emissions ("GHG intensity") of the Fund's portfolio, calculated according to the GHG intensities of all issuers of the Fund based on the annual turnover of the company concerned, to the extent that the necessary data is available for the issuers concerned.
+Allianz Fonds Schweiz (the "Fund") is managed in accordance with the strategy for sustainable key indicators with an absolute approach ("KPI Strategy (Absolute)"), which considers the greenhouse gas intensity (GHG).
+The "sustainability indicator" measures the greenhouse gas intensity, which is defined by the weighted average intensity of greenhouse gas emissions on the basis of an enterprise's annual turnover ("GHG intensity").

-The Fund's GHG intensity is addressed or improved by means of an annual course of improvement or an annual reduction in the weighted average GHG intensity at the Fund's portfolio level at each of the Fund's financial year ends.
+GHG intensity is addressed by ensuring an annual course of improvement or an annual reduction in the weighted average GHG intensity at the Fund's portfolio level at each of the Fund's financial year ends.

-In addition, minimum exclusion criteria apply.
+In addition, BaFin's sustainable minimum exclusion criteria apply.

-No reference benchmark for measuring the attainment of the environmental and/or social characteristics promoted by the Fund has been defined.
+No reference benchmark has been defined for measuring whether the environmental and/or social characteristics promoted by the Fund are attained.

 Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?